Thoughtscript/truth-predicate-eliminability-sorting-algorithm/README.md

 4. **Axioms for Truth** - the Mathematically precise general Semantics and behavior of the word `Truth` in Natural (and Artificial) Language - e.g. it's **Inferential Properties** (for reasoning), the valid moves/language norms allowed in discourse/social activities, it's Linguistic Definition especially in consideration of the Liar Paradox.
    * From an applied standpoint: people definitely talk about the **Liar Paradox** (Tarski's ***Semantic Conception of Truth*** is one of the most cited papers of all time).
    * How does one correctly parse, understood, or define these concepts in **Large Language Models**?
 In **Word Vector** notation, is the computed distance for `True(S)` and `S` within a Corpus equivalent?
+   * From the frontiers of Computer Science: is **KFG** a suitable Sequent, Tableux, or other semantic, contextual, or denotational Rule we'd use within Monoidal Semantics?
    * This topic is the concern of Linguistics (the Scientific study of Language), Philosophy of Language, etc.

 > This paper is concerned with the latter two topics.
 It is not concerned with altering  or understanding **Fact**.
 It seeks instead to address a long-standing problem with the **Truth Predicate** and how we are to use it in Mathematics, Logic, and other technical disciplines.